robert-harbison/super-validator/docs/docs/intro.md

 # Introduction

 Super Validator provides a customizable solution to validating schemas for both frontend and backend projects.
 While this library does include some basic validators it is intended that you create your own or use one of our addon libraries.

-    **Click here to get started.**
+**Click [HERE](getting-started.md) to get started.**

 ## Addons